awstringer1/aghq/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs or NOTEs on any platform.
+There were no ERRORs or WARNINGs on any platform.

+There was one NOTE: 3 days since last update.

+I apologize for this rapid minor release.
+I introduced one minor bug in 0.2.0 that was not picked up by my tests.
+I have fixed the bug and added tests.
+I understand CRAN is staffed by volunteers whose time is important and I will not make a habit of making these rapid releases.
+Thank you.